sharmainec/tp/docs/DeveloperGuide.md

 ![Structure of the UI Component](images/UiClassDiagram.png)

-The `UI` component consists of a `MainWindow` that is made up of several sub-components (e.g.`CommandBox`, `ResultDisplay`, `FlashcardListPanel`, `StatusBarFooter`, etc.) which come together to make up the entire user interface.
+The `UI` component consists of a `MainWindow` that is made up of several sub-components (e.g.`CommandBox`, `ResultDisplay`, `FlashcardListPanel`, etc.) which come together to make up the entire user interface.
 All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files